DEFRA/rod-licensing/packages/gafl-webapp-service/README.md

 ## GOV.UK pay setup

-The details of the GOV.UK payment API can be found here; https://docs.payments.service.gov.uk/#gov-uk-pay-technical-documentation
+The details of the GOV.UK payment API can be found here: https://docs.payments.service.gov.uk/#gov-uk-pay-technical-documentation